The Naked Woman

 Publication Date: 11-01-2018

 When The Naked Woman was originally published in 1950, critics doubted a woman writer could be responsible for its shocking erotic content.
 In this searing critique of Enlightenment values, fantastic themes are juxtaposed with brutal depictions of misogyny and violence, and frantically build to a fiery conclusion.

 Finally available to an English-speaking audience, Armonía Somers will resonate with readers of Clarice Lispector, Djuna Barnes, and Leonora Carrington.

 “I am so grateful that a new generation will be able to read this surreal, nightmarish book about women’s struggle for autonomy—and how that struggle is (always, inevitably) met with violence.” —Carmen Maria Machado, author of Her Body and Other Parties

 “The extraordinary power of The Naked Woman lies in the mysterious sensation of a metaphor whose meaning is being suspended.
 Like all literary greats, Somers offers no answers, she just amplifies the questions.” —Andrés Barba, author of Such Small Hands

-“A fiery, imaginative meditation on the reach of embodied consciousness, The Naked Woman is a Latin American hidden jewel." —Cristina Rivera Garza, author of The Iliac Crest
+“A fiery, imaginative meditation on the reach of embodied consciousness, The Naked Woman is a timely translation of a Latin American hidden jewel.
+Wild and brilliant, Somers speaks to us in the here and now of our troubled present." —Cristina Rivera Garza, author of The Iliac Crest

 “Armonía Somers is an extraordinary writer whose erotic fairy-tale world is akin to that of Angela Carter.
 Thanks to Kit Maude’s perceptive rendering, the English-speaking reader can now discover one of the most original, and unfairly neglected, Latin American authors of the past century.” —Alberto Manguel, author of A History of Reading